CapybaraLabs/Baymax/README.md

 and more often than not ungrateful chore for longer than a short time.

-Luckily, many of the bad parts can be automated with little effort, leading to a **faster** and **higher quality** support experience.
+Luckily, many of the bad parts can be automated with little effort, leading to a **faster** and **higher quality** support experience for end users.

-Baymax aims to alleviate the following problem areas by means of automation:
+By means of automation, Baymax aims to alleviate the following problem areas from a supporter's point of view:
 - Answering the same questions again and again
 - Dealing with users who don't state their questions / bug reports / suggestions until someone talks to them
 - Dealing with users who are unwilling to read the existing FAQ
 - Dealing with users who demand immediate attention by pinging random staff members
 - Random spam in a support channel that is read by humans, unnecessarily demanding their attention

+And from a users point of view:
+- Receiving immediate help & support for most issues instead of waiting for other humans to show up
+- All the information in one place, instead of having to look though FAQs and guides

 ### How?
 Baymax uses a simple, yaml based model to define a help desk model as a